Is it part of daily life and are we supposed to be stressed all the time?

 Probably not but someone has to make sure everyone is fed, washed, has clean clothes and homework got done.
 It’s part of your routine and how you work the day in between juggling work and family.

-But what happens when that routine is shoved so far to the side and you’re blindsided by the current situation.
+But what happens when that routine is disrupted?
 As many Kiwi families have discovered, loss of routine is incredibly stressful.
-However as we find ourselves midway through, you will have started to find your groove and hopefully feeling a bit better.
+However as we find ourselves on the other side, you will have started to find your groove and hopefully feeling a bit better.

 Take a moment to be proud of your contribution; our strong, cohesive nation as we walk as one.
-What we are currently achieving, although hard and the stresses mount, is the envy of many a nation around the world who wish their borders would close or have closed earlier and their lockdown would have come sooner to battle against this virus.
+With what we achieved, although hard and stressful, we were the envy of many a nation around the world who wish their borders would close or have closed earlier and their lockdown would have come sooner to battle against this virus.
+Post Covid, we are beginning to heal.

 This new stress although hopefully short lived is real and will be taking some toll on us all.
 Most of us have been lucky enough to never had to wonder how we’ll feed a family of 4 and pay our rent.
 Or mortgage for that matter.
 But today you may be asking some of those questions and new questions like “how do I limit screen time for my kids (and me if I’m honest) when this is their only way of learning?”
 “How do I feed our family on a new budget?”
 “How do I get time for myself when I’m constantly surrounded by people?”
 How do I manage at all?